clokep/relapse/docs/usage/configuration/config_documentation.md

      dictionary to the module's `parse_config` method.
 The built-in provider takes the following two
      options:
       * `mxid_source_attribute`: The SAML attribute (after mapping via the attribute maps) to use to derive the Matrix ID from.
 It is 'uid' by default.
-Note: This used to be configured by the `saml2_config.mxid_source_attribute option`.
-If that is still defined, its value will be used instead.
       * `mxid_mapping`: The mapping system to use for mapping the saml attribute onto a matrix ID.
 Options include: `hexencode` (which maps unpermitted characters to '=xx') and `dotreplace` (which replaces unpermitted characters with '.').
          The default is `hexencode`.
-Note: This used to be configured by the `saml2_config.mxid_mapping option`.
-If that is still defined, its value will be used instead.
 * `grandfathered_mxid_source_attribute`: In previous versions of relapse, the mapping from SAML attribute to MXID was always calculated dynamically rather than stored in a table.
 For backwards- compatibility, we will look for `user_ids` matching such a pattern before creating a new account.
 This setting controls the SAML attribute which will be used for this